airshipit/shipyard/docs/source/API.rst

 task_id
-  The name of the task used by the workflow system (and also representing this step name queried in the reqeust.
+  The name of the task used by the workflow system (and also representing this step name queried in the request.

 try_number
   A number of retries taken in the case of failure.
 Some workflow steps